 If you’re more interested in flexibility than the level of shielding, Channel Master has the answer for you with their RG6 digital coaxial cable.
 The aluminum shielding used on this cable is.
-It’s also a very budget-friendly cable at under five bucks for a nine-foot cable that’s plenty long enough for most home theater applications.
+It’s also a very budget-friendly product for a nine-foot cable that’s plenty long enough for most home theater applications.

 This cable is also EGL rated, meaning you can plug it straight into your wall, and uses a copper-clad conducting wire for a transparent and pure signal.
 The weatherproof F connectors also make it ideal for outdoor applications, like connecting digital satellites or TV antennas, giving it the versatility to serve you well wherever you need a new cable in your theater system.

 What sets this Monster cable apart from the rest is the company’s attention to detail.
 This starts with the contacts, which use 24-karat gold both for its resistance to corrosion and to give you the cleanest possible signal transfer.
 The cables themselves use double shielding around stranded copper wire.
 Any cable that bears the THX label is rated for the minimum THX certification standards, which means you’ll get reliable performance.
 The design of these cables also makes them very easy to install, with color-coded connectors and a molded grip for easy hook-up.

 Strength vs. Flexibility in the Best Coaxial Cables for HDTV